SantanderApps/SantanderPaymentProviderOscommerce/README.md

 If you have any issues installing the module, please contact Santander’s payment gateway IT services partner [by clicking here](http://santander.consid.se/site/contact?department=1).

 ## About: osCommerce
-> OsCommerce (open source Commerce") is an e-commerce and online store-management software program.
+> OsCommerce ("open source Commerce") is an e-commerce and online store-management software program.
 It can be used on any web server that has PHP and MySQL installed.
 It is available as free software under the GNU General Public License.

 [osCommerce homepage](http://www.oscommerce.com)